moliver28/research-handbook/content/handbook/engineering/development/ops/deploy/environments/_index.md

 Best practices for managing multi-part bug issues:
   - The original bug issue should be promoted to an epic.
-  - The original DRI becomes the overall bug epic DRI (note this on the epic)
+  - The original DRI becomes the overall bug epic DRI (note this on the epic).
   - New sub issues representing each part of the work should be created on the epic.
   - The new issues should be noted as blocking the epic.